-The board also approved resolutions of appreciation for donors Beck's Hybrids, Donald J. Kennerly, Scot Industries, Frank and Karen Wolfsheimer, and one anonymous donor.
+The board also approved resolutions of appreciation for donors Beck's Hybrids, Donald J. Kennerly, Scot Industries and one anonymous donor.
 Beck's Hybrids committed $1.7 million in support of remodeling part of the Krannert Building and to improve facilities for College of Agriculture faculty, staff and students.
 Kennerly gave a $1.49 million unrestricted legacy gift.
 Steve Wilmeth, on behalf of Scot Industries Inc., pledged a gift of $2.7 million to Purdue Libraries in honor of his father Tom Wilmeth, a 1935 graduate of Purdue.
 This donation, combined with previous gifts, will provide Purdue the opportunity to name the Thomas S. and Harvey D. Wilmeth Library of Engineering and Science in the Active Learning Center.
-The Wolfsheimers donated $1 million to the Department of Biological Sciences as part of the inaugural Purdue Day of Giving held on April 30.
 An anonymous donation of $1.5 million will support study abroad scholarships in International Programs.

 Writer: Greg McClure, 765-496-9711, email@example.com